Previous dayMarch 30, 2026Next day

 61.6 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 4 km ESE of Pájaros, Puerto Rico with origin time 22:54 UTC on March 30, 2026.
-The hypocenter lay at 61.6 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.5 earthquake 4 km ESE of Pájaros, Puerto Rico at 22:54 UTC on March 30, 2026.
+This was a shallow crustal earthquake, focused at 61.6 km depth.
 Coordinates: 18.357°, -66.172°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30